mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 ## Remote Storage

 The remote storage is managed via a [Kinto] server instance.
+Kinto is essentially a RESTful key/value record store, with records managed with a collection, and a collection managed within a bucket.
+Buckets and collections can also have application-specific meta-data associated with them.
+It can provide a per-user default bucket (referred to as "default").

-Authentication and authorization to this remote storage service is performed using [Firefox Accounts][fxa] and [OAUTH] bearer tokens, with at least the following scopes:
+Authentication and authorization to Kinto is performed using [Firefox Accounts][fxa] and [OAUTH] bearer tokens, with at least the following scopes:

 * `profile` - Access to the user's identifier (uid).
 * `https://identity.firefox.com/apps/lockbox` - The Lockbox application feature.